 and, most importantly, that your computer is safe from malware.
 Some of the popular desktop wallets are Atomic Wallet, BitPay, Bitcoin Core, and Electrum.

 Mobile wallets are apps running on your smartphone to store and control your funds.
 There are mobile wallets for both iOS and Android operating systems making them very efficient for face-to-face payments.
 Also, by using QR codes, you will be able to make quick payments.

-Just like desktop wallets, you will have the responsibility to back up your smartphone.
+Like desktop wallets, you will be responsible for backing up your smartphone.
 Just to ensure your digital cash is safe from any events that might occur.
 Some of the popular mobile wallets include Bitcoin Wallet, Atomic Wallet, Exodus, and BitPay.

 Web wallets provide browser-based wallets which can be used on desktop or mobile.
 However, they don’t offer the full control that is typical for traditional desktop or mobile wallets.
 Coinbase and brokerages offer cryptocurrency like Robinhood are providing users with web wallets.